-The Shiren the Wanderer franchise is one of those video game series that generated a surprising number of titles, despite never generating outstanding sales numbers.
+The Shiren the Wanderer franchise is one of those video game series that has generated a surprising number of titles, despite never being blessed with outstanding sales numbers.
 Upon its release in Japan in 2008, Fushigi no Dungeon: Fuurai no Shiren 3: Karakuri Yashiki no Nemuri Hime was the seventh game in the long-running franchise of roguelikes.
-Making matters rather confusing, in 2010 Atlus USA released the game in the USA as Shiren the Wanderer (not to be confused with the 1995 SNES original).
+Making matters somewhat confusing, Atlus USA released the game in the USA as Shiren the Wanderer (not to be confused with the 1995 SNES original).
 For the purpose of this review, we’ll stick with Shiren the Wanderer 3.
-Like more or less all other Shiren the Wanderer titles, the game generated respectable reviews and decent sales, without leaving a particularly strong impression either way.
-What a number of reviewers did remark upon was that the game’s difficulty had been toned down somewhat from its predecessors, making this a more accessible entry in the franchise.
+Like more or less all other Shiren the Wanderer titles, the game generated respectable reviews and decent sales without leaving a particularly strong impression either way.
+What several reviewers did remark upon was that the game’s difficulty had been toned down somewhat from its predecessors, making this a more accessible entry in the franchise.

-In this journey across soundworlds, Matsuo of course follows in the footsteps of Sugiyama and the template he had set back in 1995.
+In this journey across soundworlds, Matsuo follows in Sugiyama’s footsteps and the template he had set back in 1995.
 Naturally, advances in technology and a longer run time allow Matsuo to explore his broad array of instruments in greater detail and variety.
 While he very rarely ventures outside of the realm of acoustic orchestrations on the Shiren the Wander 3 soundtrack, Matsuo teases a dazzling array of colours and moods out of his (synthesised) ensemble.

-An impressionistic piece like “Goten Kaguyagoryou” for example, with its contently glowing, slowly drifting melodies reprises the mood of Shiren the Wanderer’s bucolic village tracks.
-When Matsou focuses more strongly on Japanese influences – usually lead by shakuhachi and shamisen soli – the mood often turns strikingly ritualistic and austere, for example on “Goten Butai 1” and “Yomigoten”.
-On “Toride 1” and “Toride 4”, Matsuo evokes a remarkably arid mood through the use of traditional Japanese instruments, setting a scene that is lonesome but not bereft of hope or melodic beauty.
-Elsewhere, Matsuo uses his home country’s musical traditions in more light-hearted fashion.
+For example, an impressionistic piece like “Goten Kaguyagoryou”, with its contently glowing, slowly drifting melodies, reprises the mood of Shiren the Wanderer’s bucolic village tracks.
+When Matsuo focuses more strongly on Japanese influences – usually lead by shakuhachi and shamisen soli – the mood often turns strikingly ritualistic and austere.
+On “Toride 1” and “Toride 4”, Matsuo evokes a remarkably arid atmosphere through the use of traditional Japanese instruments, setting a scene that is lonesome but not bereft of hope or melodic beauty.
+Elsewhere, Matsuo uses his home country’s musical traditions in a more light-hearted fashion.
 “Goten Tenshu” turns into a nocturnal reverie thanks to its calm shakuhachi solo set against glistening synths.
-Like “Ryuugaike”, “Goten Tenshu” then surprises by moving from a serene opening to a lively B section that doesn’t interrupt the carefully conjured, enraptured mood.
+Like “Ryuugaike”, “Goten Tenshu” then surprises by moving from a serene opening to a lively B section that doesn’t interrupt the carefully conjured, enraptured ambience.